CloaksPlus/WindowsInstaller/README.md

-As stated in the [Terms of Use](https://github.com/CloaksPlus/NewInstaller/blob/master/TOU.md), please contact a CloaksPlus™ developer is order to contribute to this repository.
+As stated in the [Terms of Use](https://github.com/CloaksPlus/NewInstaller/blob/master/TOU.md), please contact a Cloaks+, LLC. developer is order to contribute to this repository.